 We have fulfilled our responsibilities in accordance with the Auditor-General's Auditing Standards.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the audited information.

-Emphasis of matter - uncertainty over the water services reform programme
+Emphasis of matter - Uncertainties over the Whakatāne Boat Harbour project